ethyca/fidesdemo/README.md

 make install
 ```

-Once installed you can start the server with:
+Once installed you can run the full demo environment with:
 ```
-make server
+make demo
 ```

+After a few seconds, this will open several browser tabs to the various
+services.
+Read the terminal output for more information!

 Run an example fidesops privacy request with:
 ```